What is a Tornado?

 Why talk about Tornadoes?

-Tornadoes have been reported in every state, and though they generally occur during spring and summer, they can happen any time of the day or night, they are most likely to occur between 3:00 and 9:00 p.m.
+Tornadoes have been reported in every state, and are more likely to occur during spring and summer.
+Though they can happen any time of the day or night, they are most likely to occur between 3:00 and 9:00 p.m.

 There are no areas immune to tornadoes; they have been reported in mountains and valleys, over deserts and swamps, from the Gulf Coast into Canada, in Hawaii and even Alaska.